Cyclic sieving phenomena for trees and tree-rooted maps: Tree-rooted planar maps and their cyclic sieving

 \begin{example} For $i=2, j=0$, one finds the polynomial $1+q^2$, in agreement with the first orbit in Figure~\ref{fig:rotation-tree-rooted}.
 We obtain the same polynomial (which is expected, by a duality argument) for $i=0,j=2$.
 In the more interesting case where $i=j=1$, we obtain $P(q)=(1+q^2)(1+q+q^2)$, and one can check that cyclic sieving holds indeed with the help of Figure~\ref{fig:rotation-tree-rooted}. \end{example}

-Recall that a tree-rooted map is obtained by coupling a b-tree with a perfect matching (Figure~\ref{fig:tree-rooted}).
-Accordingly, we will show that the above CS phenomenon results from the combination of two CS results, one for b-trees (established in the proposition below), and one for non-crossing matchings (Corollary~\ref{cor:matchings}).
+Recall that a tree-rooted map is obtained by coupling a b-tree with a perfect matching (cf.\ Figure~\ref{fig:tree-rooted}).
+Accordingly, we will show that the above cyclic sieving phenomenon results from the combination of two cyclic sieving results, one for b-trees (established in the proposition below), and one for non-crossing matchings (Corollary~\ref{cor:matchings}).

-\begin{proposition} Let $\BT(b,n)$ be the set of b-trees with $b$ buds and $n+1$ nodes.
-The cyclic group of order $m:=2n+b$ acts on $\BT(b,n)$ by the rotation $R$, and the triple
+\begin{proposition} Let $\BT(b,n)$ be the set of b-trees with $b$~buds and $n+1$~nodes.
+The cyclic group of order $m:=2n+b$ acts on $\BT(b,n)$ by the rotation~$R$, and the triple

-exhibits the cyclic sieving phenomenon. \end{proposition} Note that this result specializes to Theorem~\ref{thm:ord} when $b=0$.
+exhibits the cyclic sieving phenomenon. \end{proposition} Note that this result specialises to Theorem~\ref{thm:ord} when $b=0$.

 \begin{proof} Polynomiality and non-negativity of coefficients of the cyclic sieving polynomial follow from the rewriting

 and the well-known facts that $q$-binomial coefficients and $q$-Catalan numbers are polynomials in~$q$ with non-negative coefficients; see \cite[Thm.~3.1]{AndrAF} and the first paragraph of the proof of Theorem~\ref{thm:ord}.